KevinWang676/KevinWang676.github.io/_pages/about.md

   - /about.html
 ---

 I am Qixuan Kevin Wang, a senior student majoring in Applied Mathematics and Computational Sciences at [Duke Kunshan University](https://www.dukekunshan.edu.cn/).
-Currently, I am working on voice cloning, voice conversion, and text to speech.
+Currently, I am working on extreme value theory and machine learning projects such as voice cloning and text to speech.

 My research interests include probability theory, statistics, machine learning, and speech synthesis.
 I am also interested in democratization of AI and entrepreneurship.